🏞 Perfect Yosemite Itinerary for 2023: See it All in 1-3 Days

 Sunrise at Tunnel View

-While Tunnel View is the best, you can find out more and discover all of our favorite places for sunrise at Yosemite in this guide.
+While Tunnel View is the best, you can find out more and discover all of my favorite places for sunrise at Yosemite in this guide.

 In the spring, the sun will rise directly in line with the viewpoint.
 By summer, it peeks out from behind El Capitan to the left of the vista.
 In the winter, it actually will not make it over the mountains to the right of the vista for an additional hour or more.